Luxury Real Estate: Collaboration between Agency and Notary

 4.2 Involve the clerk from the start of the transaction

-• Present the property and the complete file to the clerk before signing the compromise
+• present the complete file to the clerk before signing the preliminary agreement;

-• Rely on your expertise to anticipate legal difficulties
+• to rely on its expertise to anticipate legal difficulties;

 4.3 Train negotiators in basic legal aspects

-• Understanding the key concepts of authentic acts and specific clauses
+• to know the key concepts of authentic acts and specific clauses;

-• Know how to quickly identify the necessary documents to speed up the procedure
+• to be able to quickly identify the necessary documents;

 5. Operational checklist for agencies and negotiators